 He was like a character out of Shakespear, King Lear, a man undone.
 The failure to have Japan submit to him as a vassal, as it had to the greatest emperor of Tang, was a major factor in his descent into depression, alcoholism and obesity.

-The glorious Tang fell because the feudal military families that ran the country could not protect the frontier against invaders, mounted nomad warriors from beyond the Great Wall.
+The Tang was rich, powerful and cosmopolitan, the most advanced civilization of its time.
+It was ruled by the military families of North China.
+It fell because the feudal military families that ran the country could not protect the frontier against invaders, mounted nomad warriors from beyond the Great Wall.

-The Emperors of the Jin Dynasty were ruling when Genghis Khan came to power.
+The Emperors of the Jin Dynasty had been established as the rulers of Northeast China for a century when Chinggis Khan (Genghis Khan) came to power in the steppes.
+The Jin were of nomad stock, Manchus.
 They had wild tigers roaming in the palace and dancing girls gyrating, holding up mirrors to the faces of the courtiers that they might observe the slack look of lust upon their own faces.

-The question is: if Genghis Khan was such a barbarian, how did he conquer the most advanced civilization on earth?
+The question is: if Chinggis Khan was such a barbarian, why did Chinese generals and officials defect to his side?
+How could a mere barbarian conquer the most advanced civilization on earth?

 Chancellor Yeh-lu witnessed the horrors of the fall, and he went to a Buddhist monastery to meditate.
-Genghis Khan summoned him and demanded that he bring the Seal of State.
+Chinggis Khan sent envoys and summoned him, requesting that he bring the Seal of State.

 As a high official in the government of the defeated dynasty, Yeh-lu thought he was to be executed.
-Instead, Genghis Khan offered him the post of Secretary, Physician and Astrologer.
-The Supreme Khan was not educated, but he admired men of learning.
+Instead, Chinggis Khan offered him the post of Secretary, Physician and Astrologer.

 Yeh-lu was a man of letters in a military government.
-He was to become the greatest statesman of the Mongol Empire.
-As he was fond of saying, "The empire may have been won on horseback, but it cannot be governed from horseback."
+He was fond of saying, "The empire may have been won on horseback, but it cannot be governed from horseback."

 It might be said that he saved Chinese civilization, for the Mongol generals wanted to raze all of North China and turn it into pasture for their horses.
-A thrilling story.
+That didn't happen.

 Prince Hulegu, a grandson of Genghis Khan, destroyed the Abbasid Caliphate headquartered in Baghdad.